sehnsucht13/code-drop/README.md

 Some snippets/Gists can contain too many comments and be overly verbose.
 While this is good for learning purposes, the code contained in the snippet/Gist can sometimes be hard to read due to the amount of comments surrounding it.

 code-drop aims to reduce the verbosity that can sometimes come with snippets and let users focus only on the code.
 This is done by giving users the ability to "annotate" a snippet.
 All annotations provided by a snippet author can then be toggled on demand.

+## Using code-drop
+The application is deployed on [heroku](https://code-drop.herokuapp.com/).

+**NOTE:** The application is deployed using Heroku's free tier.
+If there is no activity for 30 minutes then Heroku's dyno's go to sleep.
+This means that the application may take 10-15 seconds to load on the first request while the dyno is being woken up.

 ## Example
 The snippet below is borrowed from [this gist](https://gist.github.com/arthurattwell/44713ec1a870c075eb5e8d7c3ef600ee) created by [Arthur Attwell](https://gist.github.com/arthurattwell).
 The original gist for a shell script looks like: